muckypaws/RetroCheats/COMMODORE/VIC20/Wacky Waiters/Wacky Waiters Cheat.md

 	**No Written Warnings and Maximum Tips**

 You do?
-Then you're on luck!
+Then you're in luck!
 Follow the instructions below.

 `LOAD""`